Wife-Wooing: Style and Theme

 Biographer Adam Begley notes Updike's expression of thwarted sexual desire in "one of the cruelest" passages of the story depicting the mother of the narrator's three young children:

 In the morning, to my relief, you are ugly.
 Monday's wan breakfast light bleaches you blotchedly, drains the goodness from your thickness, makes the bathrobe a limp stained tube flapping disconsolately, exposing sallow decolletage (with accent).
 The skin between your breasts is a sad yellow.
 I feast with the coffee on your drabness, every wrinkle and sickly tint a relief and a revenge.
 The children yammer.
 The toaster sticks.
 Seven years have worn this woman.

 Updike's application of lyricism to the mundane aspects of a housewife's existence is stylistically part of the "wooing."
 Literary critic Mary Allen discerns a measure of egalitarianism in the husband's endeavors to woo his wife:

 The wife, who may be distasteful where marriage is a system of constraints, is not, however, essentially a distasteful concept to Updike men.
 A wife is the comfort they seek.
 Their truest entrapment is never more to their wives than to themselves, and even a possessive wife can be a liberating force.

 Allen adds: "Most couples in Updike's fiction continue to work for some unnameable goal which makes their lives if not extraordinary, at least worth living."

 Literary critic Jane Barnes recognized the generally positive characteristics with which Updike endows the narrator:

 In 'Wife-Wooing', the narrator's job is a composite of all men's work...Like all other narrators, Richard Maple's primary task is not business, but self-awareness.
 More than that, his first responsibility is to know the meaning of life; what he should do, how he should live it."

 Literary critic Richard Detweiler comments on the preternatural nature of the domestic scene Updike offers in the "rose window" passage:

 The Medieval image of the rose window, symbol of both purity and defloration, supports the religious nature of the man's total commitment to the marriage event.
 Through intercourse, through the rose window, the male sees into the design of himself and his world in a new sense...Whether she is in prehistory or sitting bare-thighed before a suburban hearth, she is fertility, domesticity, security.
-In the woman the man has his fulfillment, and to "woo" her is to is to court the elusive components of his own identity.
+In the woman the man has his fulfillment, and to "woo" her is to court the elusive components of his own identity.

 Detwieler adds: "When, at the end, the wife comes to her husband in bed eager for sexual love, it is a gift he must recognize and accept as such; it is as old as human history yet as new and unique as the individuality as experiencing can make it."